Volunteer at Forum

 ‘Through volunteering, I have been equipped to come back and serve my CU, my church and everyone else in so many ways.’

 ‘Volunteering is fun and because I benefited a lot from going to Forum when I was leading CU, I can see how necessary the volunteers are.’

 Food and indoor accommodation will be provided free of charge.
 Volunteering is a full-time role at Forum.

-Applications for volunteers at Forum 2017 are now closed.
+Applications for volunteers at Forum 2018 will open soon.